-7. Exploring students' perceptions of the school atmosphere in relation to inclusion
+7. Exploring students'

 At the initiative of a group of teachers, the perceptions of the school's students about the climate of their school in relation to inclusion are investigated.
 The aim is to identify the students' experience when the school will receive refugee students.
 The analysis of these results will highlight the needs of the school and possible issues which, if not addressed, will also be faced by the refugees.
 The results will be communicated to students in a short workshop to initiate transformation.